 It will deliver a grade-separated junction on the A50 to the West of Uttoxeter and will provide improved access to new housing and employment sites to the south of the A50.
 It will also improve access to the existing and new JCB factories to the north of the A50.

 This is located to the East of Project A. Highways England is currently considering how to take this project forward.

-Advance notices warning of the closures will be put in place by Highways England on its wider A-road and motorway network to encourage traffic to take alternative routes and signposted diversions will be in place, suitable for all vehicles including HGVs.
+On both occasions advance notices will be put in place by Highways England on its wider A-road and motorway network to encourage traffic to take alternative routes and signposted diversions will be in place, suitable for all vehicles including HGVs.

 The diversion route will be the same for vehicles travelling in both directions.
-From the east, traffic will be diverted northwards from the A50 on to the B5030 for a few hundred yards to the roundabout with the A518.
+From the east, traffic will be diverted northwards from the A50 at Uttoxeter on to the B5030 for a few hundred yards to the roundabout with the A518.
 Traffic will turn right there, cross back over the A50 along The Dove Way and continue on the A518 clockwise around Uttoxeter and follow the road towards Stafford.
 Vehicles will then follow the A51 and A34 towards Stoke-on-Trent, before joining the A500 and then the A50 to Blythe Bridge.

 The Shell petrol station, which stands on the westbound carriageway a few hundred yards west of the B5030 roundabout, will open as normal and access will be maintained at all times via the A522.

 This is a major piece of civil engineering work which will benefit the residents of Uttoxeter and improve road connections across the Midlands and I would like to thank everyone for their patience and understanding while this major project takes shape.

 We’ve already sought to minimise any inconvenience by doing much of the preparatory work overnight and we’re making every effort to encourage ‘through traffic’ to avoid the A50 altogether, but it might be worth allowing a little extra time for local journeys on the weekend in question.